- Email: email@example.com

-I am a PhD Candidate in the faculty of Engineering Physical Sciences of the University of Leeds.
+I am currently a PhD Candidate in the faculty of Engineering Physical Sciences of the University of Leeds.

 - Masters in New Product Development, 2014-2016.
 University of Guadalajara, Jalisco, Mexico.